 With the support of European funding, the BEP has recently constructed a new building which is larger and more suitable, in order to host the services not only of the creative hub but also of start-ups in search of turnkey infrastructure.
 The chosen site is the former sports hall of the University of Namur, located just a stone’s throw from the city centre of Namur.
 This project amounts to an investment of € 4 million and will be operational by the middle of 2019.

 The Smart Gastronomy Lab is a Living Lab, a multi-disciplinary structure of co-creation, prototyping and consumer tests.
 The SGL seeks to give consumers the opportunity to be at the heart of food innovation and involve them in each of the product or project development stages.
 Experimentation based on gastronomy and new technologies therefore enables consumers to create products, services or utensils that reflect their actual needs.

-The Town Planning Pavilion is designed as a platform for exchange and communication based on the theme of sustainable town planning.
+The NID is designed as a platform for exchange and communication based on the theme of sustainable town planning.
 It aims to make available and increase the appeal of these complex materials by organising recreational and educational events.